alx-sch/STRIKE_A_POSE/README.md

     ```

 7.  **Deinstallation**
-    To completely remove the game, its environment, and free up disk space, run this command block while you are inside the game directory (or simply delete the repo folder `STRIKE_A_POSE`):
+    To completely remove the game, its environment, and free up disk space, run this command block while you are inside the game directory (or simply delete the repo folder `STRIKE_A_POSE/`):

     ```bash
     deactivate 2>/dev/null